aminevsaziz/ML_in_LS_Studies/README.md

 # About

-[Landslide Susceptibility Mapping in Mila Basin, Algeria](https://github.com/aminevsaziz/ML_in_LS_Studies) is a repository that contain source files and scripts for "Machine Learning in Landslide Susceptibility Studies: Two Decades and Forward" Project.
+[Landslide Susceptibility Mapping in Mila Basin, Algeria](https://github.com/aminevsaziz/ML_in_LS_Studies) is a repository that contain source files and scripts for "Machine Learning in Landslide Susceptibility Studies" Project.

 ## How to Cite and Citing Publications